-- 7.1.2 Principals will take their annual leave outside of the gazetted term dates, when the school is closed for instruction.
-Such leave shall be taken in the year in which it falls due, except where the Board and the principal agree, in writing, that the unused entitlement may be carried over to the following year. - 7.1.3 Time spent on secondment to a Specified Education Sector Agency will not be recognised as service for the purposes of annual leave.
+7.1.2 Principals will take their annual leave outside of the gazetted term dates, when the school is closed for instruction.
+Such leave shall be taken in the year in which it falls due, except where the Board and the principal agree, in writing, that the unused entitlement may be carried over to the following year.